jd84/fissh/README.md

 Transfer a file to a server run `russh /path/to/file.txt vm-01:/path/to/dest.txt` Or download a file from a server `russh vm-01:/path/to/file.txt .`

-To edit you config you can call `russh -e` and your favorite editor will start.
-The parameter `-e` consumes the value configured under `editor`.

 ## Thanks

 Thanks to https://github.com/japaric/trust for CI templates!